 1. It’s really easy to do!
-You do not need a lot of cooking skills for playdough to turn out just right every time.
+You don’t need a lot of cooking skills to make great playdough that turns out just right – every time.

-2. Homemade playdough lasts much longer than purchased dough.
+2. Lasts much longer than purchased dough.
 Since you can use it for a longer time, homemade dough is more cost-effective and budget-friendly.
-If play dough is crumbly, children are unhappy and can get off-task much more quickly.
-Homemade play dough (when done right!) won’t get crumbly.
+If yours is crumbly, children are unhappy and can get off-task much more quickly.
+Homemade playdough (when done right!) won’t get crumbly.

-3. Playdough is excellent for building fine motor skills.
+3. Excellent for building fine motor skills.
 These motor skills are important for many life skills – including writing.
 Building fine motor skills will help fight against hand fatigue when children begin writing regularly.

-4. Homemade dough is more pliable and softer than purchased dough.
+4. More pliable and softer than purchased dough.
 It feels better to the hand.
-Children may stay engaged longer when playing with homemade play dough.
+Children may stay engaged longer when playing with a homemade version.

-You can find many recipes for homemade play dough, both cooked and uncooked.
-Below is my favorite play dough recipe.
+You can find many recipes for homemade playdough, both cooked and uncooked.
+Here’s my my favorite playdough recipe below.

 - 2 cups white flour

 - food coloring (or other coloring agent – see below)

 There are many different ways you can color your dough: